-As the global pandemic continues to cause more uncertainty, local lockdowns and redundancies, leaders and managers will need to increase their levels of communication to allay fears and anxiety by addressing the associated shock, resistance, confusion and stress.
-Their aim will be to move team members along the change curve towards the more desired reactions of problem solving, acceptance, openness and learning in order to avoid disengagement and a fall in productivity, at the same time as being empathic towards health and childcare challenges.
+The impact of the global pandemic continues to cause more uncertainty, added to the war in Ukraine, and cost of living crisis.
+Therefore, when introducing any new change initiatives, leaders and managers need to increase their levels of communication to allay fears and anxiety by addressing any associated shock, resistance, confusion, and stress amongst their team members.
+Their aim will be to move people along the change curve towards the more desired reactions of problem solving, acceptance, openness and learning in order to avoid disengagement and a fall in productivity, at the same time as being empathic towards any personal challenges.

 It is more important than ever for leaders and managers to ‘walk the talk’ and be visible even if that is virtually with online Town Halls and All Hands meetings.
 During a change process, employees need and want more regular authentic communication and reassurance from strong leaders.